fulfly/drug-test/README.md

 deduplicates the excipient names, and writes the result to `drug_excipients.csv`.

+Dosage-form descriptors leading a list (e.g. “tablet core,” “film coating,” or “polishing agent”) are stripped so the underlying excipient names are preserved.

 The generated CSV has three columns:

 - `product` – product name